nicuveo/lens-indexed-plated/README.md

     Null     -> pure Null
 ```

+An example use of this would be to use the path for error reporting in a
-This could be used for error reporting; for instance, this function attempts to replace all strings starting with a `$` by corresponding values from a lookup table.
-Despite no recursion being present in this function, the underlying use of `IndexedPlated` means that all such possible expansions will be performed, recursively (preventing infinite expansions from recursive anchors is left as an exercise to the reader).
+recursive transformation of a value.
+For instance, this function attempts to
+replace all strings starting with a `$` by corresponding values from a lookup
+table.
+Despite no recursion being present in this function, the underlying use
+of `IndexedPlated` means that all such possible expansions will be performed,
+recursively (preventing infinite expansions from recursive anchors is left as an
+exercise to the reader).

 ```haskell
 expandAnchors